 “Do you know what happened here in 1989?”
 I asked.

 Our guide nods.

 “Many students demonstrated here.
 The government warned them repeatedly.
 They did not listen, and it was a conspiracy by outside agitators, and so the government had to (she stressed this) do something about it.
 Many of those who survived fled the country, they are traitors.
 The government acted rightly and justly.”

 |Tiananmen Square- Mao Tse Tung in background photo|

-If you think the Bush administration invaded Iraq to give to “install democracy in the Mideast, liberate an oppressed people, and protect us from Al Queda,” rather than oil and doling out giant no bid rebuilding contracts to cronies at Halliburton and Bechtel, then might I suggest getting the Chinese Communist Party "Official Book of Revisionist History" for bedtime reading- it will make you feel all warm and cozy.
+If you think the Bush administration invaded Iraq to “install democracy in the Mideast, liberate an oppressed people, and protect us from Al Queda,” rather than oil and doling out giant no bid rebuilding contracts to cronies at Halliburton and Bechtel, then might I suggest getting the Chinese Communist Party "Official Book of Revisionist History" for bedtime reading- it will make you feel all warm and cozy.

 If you are an American, you can just listen to Fox News.

 I only got to spend one full day in Beijing, and we started early.
 First we visited the Forbidden City, where Emperor of China lived with the Empress, his 3,000 concubines, and his eunuchs.
 It is rather difficult to discuss what exactly eunuchs are, but I’ll just say that while they are technically men, the Emperor was the only breeding male in the city.
 The joke here would normally be- “It’s good to be King,” but I’m still a little upset about the eunuchs.